Frequently Asked Questions

 Upon completing the one-day IMPEL+ workshop, selected Innovators are eligible for office hours with an expert coach to be used to refine their pitch presentation for the IMPEL+ Showcase Event at the BTO Peer Review.

 How much work and time commitment is required?

 Innovators should plan for one day of attending the workshop and any travel time.
-There will be minimal pre-work expected to be 2-4 hours that entails reviewing recommended readings and videos.
+There will be minimal but mandatory pre-work expected to be 2-4 hours that entails reviewing recommended readings and videos.
 You can choose to spend more time on additional pre-work on your pitch prior to the workshop.